pymc-devs/pymc/docs/source/Gaussian_Processes.rst

 input data yet.
 The :code:`active_dims` argument is optional, and defaults to all columns of the matrix of inputs.

-Covariance functions in PyMC3 closely follow the algebraic rules for kernels, which allows users to combine covariance functions into new ones, for example:
+Covariance functions in PyMC closely follow the algebraic rules for kernels, which allows users to combine covariance functions into new ones, for example:

 - The sum of two covariance functions is also a covariance function::